Skip to Content

 Asking for a Burst Fade Haircut

-If you want to try this fashionable cut, ask your barber – they are probably familiar with it.
-We suggest you bring a photograph to show them, especially if you are unsure how to describe what you want.
+If you want to try this fashionable cut, ask your barber - they are probably familiar with it.
+I suggest you bring a photograph to show them, especially if you are unsure how to describe what you want.

 Just do the ol’ Google search for the cut you want and save it to your cellphone or go retro and cut it out of a magazine.